rfo909/RForth/README.md

 mistyping when redefining a word, ending up redefining a word in the global dictionary instead.
 That would be hard to debug!

+_Note:_ It is not possible to redefine system words defined on the default global stack, as it exists below the PROTECT limit, which means it exists in Flash at runtime.
+In that case a new word will be pushed on top of the dictionary, hiding the old.

 ### EMPTY-WORD

-A new word, EMPTY-WORD has been added to the dictionary.
-It takes an immediate flag, which decides the type between IMMEDIATE and NORMAL, and it is set to point to code doing one op: "ret".
+A new word, EMPTY-WORD has been added to the global dictionary.
+It creates an *empty normal word* and sets its code to point to a fixed segment that contains the "ret" op only (and a length byte at index -1).

 EMPTY-WORD does not care if the word is already defined.

-This word was thought to be useful when compiling stored code, where we don't want to depend on a particular order.
+This word was initially thought to be useful when compiling stored code, where we don't want to depend on a particular order.
 But there will have to exist certain ordering, because constant and variable defs may depend on running words to determine their values.

+It still has one important use; that of creating forward declarations, which is necessary in order to implement any type of recursion.

 ### Forward declaration